Skip to main content

 agent: claude-opus

-hitl: true
+hitl: before_gate

-prompt: "Decompose {spec} into items."
+prompt: "Decompose {spec} into tasks."

 —pause-after